louisliuwei/FPGA-Design-Flow-using-Vivado/lab6.md

     You may also use the **Parts** option and various drop-down fields of the **Filter** section, select the **XC7Z020clg400-1** part.

     Notice that PYNQ-Z1 and PYNQ-Z2 may not be listed under the Boards menu as they are not in the tools database.
-If not listed then you can download the board files for the desired boards**.
+If not listed then you can download the board files for the desired boards.

 12. Click **Next**.